fabio-sassi/zm/MANUAL.md

 		zm_go(vm , 5);
 	}

 ### The Resume Argument:

-The local variables system above is a way to store data and can also be used to exchange messages.
+The local variables system above is a way to store data and can also be used to exchange messages but there is a more specific feature for this work.

-Anyway there is a more flexible feature to exchange variable between tasks: the *resume argument*.
-The resume argument allow pass a `void` pointer to a resume function/operator that will be accessible in resumed task as **zmarg**.
+The *resume argument* allow pass a pointer to a resume function/operator that will be accessible in resumed task as **zmarg**.

-This pointer will be avaible only after a resume in the first machine step.
+NOTE: *resume argument* is avaible in a task only for a machine step after resume.

 	ZMTASKDEF( Foo )
 	{